Home » Drill String » Drill Collar Weight Calculation Methods

 The Pressure Area Method drawing drill collars weight calculations

-The drill collar weight calculation | The Pressure-Area Method takes into account all the forces acting on the Drilling Bottom Hole Assembly BHA including the hydraulic forces.
-Consider the free body diagram in above Figure.
+The drill collar weight calculation | The Pressure-Area Method considers all the forces acting on the Drilling Bottom Hole Assembly BHA, including the hydraulic forces.
+Consider the free-body diagram in the above Figure.
 A force balance yields,

 Drill Collars Weight Calculations | Buoyancy Factor Method Vs Pressure Area Method